-Some discs are designed to lower their spin rate when idling, but tend to fail early because of repeated spin-up cycles.
+Some disks are designed to lower their spin rate when idling, but may fail early because of repeated spin-up cycles.

 A wireless link to the computer may break during an installation or software update, so if possible use a direct cable connection, even if only temporary for the duration of the installation, unless you are using an installation that is completely based on removable media.
 The installer will still try to obtain any recent updates via the internet, so it is best to provide a connection if possible.

 There are several installation methods available, including "Live" ISO images using various standard desktops which can be downloaded and burnt to DVDs, providing simple views of different desktops for comparison, or using a minimal "netinst" installer copied to a CD or USB plus a network or internet connection to a Debian "mirror", or a full CD or DVD set with alternative versions of CD 1 for different desktops.
 It is also possible to do a remote installation over a network.